fabled/bmd-tools/README.md

 from the device.
 For example, to dump stream to vlc you could do "bmd-streamer | vlc -".

-*bmd-control* is intended to control the ATEM TV studio.
-It is intended to be minimal implementation suitable to be called from hotkey handlers e.g. triggerhappy.

 Dependencies:
  * libusb (1.0.16 or newer) or libusbx